rhcad/vgandroid/README.md

 - Import this project in eclipse, then build  `touchvg` project.

-  - Android SDK version of the projects may need to modify according to your installation.
+  - Android SDK version in the project.properties may need to modify according to your installation.

   - Recommend using the newer [ADT Bundle](http://developer.android.com/sdk/index.html) to avoid complex configuration.